TriJUG/trijug.github.io/sections/speaker.md

 #### Our Speaker...

-# Jim Scarborough
+# Billy Korando
-- Former TriJUG President
+- Java Developer Advocate with the Java Platform Group at Oracle
-- 25 years of experience in open source and enterprise development
+- Kansas City JUG Organizer